RTae/Improving-Deep-Neural-Networks/README.md

-# Improving-Deep-Neural-Networks
-this is my note and code when I learn online course topic Improving Deep Neural Networks by Deep learning.ai
+# Improving Deep Neural Networks
+This couse is one of the five couses from Deep-leaning.ai
+- week 1 : Practical aspects of Deep Learning